OCA/web/web_timeline/README.rst

   view.
 * colors (optional): it allows to set certain specific colors if the expressed condition (JS syntax) is met.
+* tooltip (optional): it defines the name of the field of type string that contains the tooltip.

 You also need to declare the view in an action window of the involved model.